 In other words, an insurance company cannot deny responsibility for your injuries in a car crash just because you didn’t have on a seat belt.

 If you have questions about seat belt use or appropriate child safety seats, you need to speak with a lawyer who understands these special rules.
-At Timberlake & League, P.C., our lawyers are experienced and knowledgeable about these issues.
+At Timberlake, League, and Brooks our lawyers are experienced and knowledgeable about these issues.
 Contact us, we can help.